infinity speed painting haqqislam warband

 Generally, it will be easier (and faster) to work from light to dark colours as you apply your filters.
 Your first filter might be a wash that can go over the majority of the miniature, then you move on to blocking out large areas of colour, before finishing this step with bright accent colours that you need to be careful not to get on the surrounding areas.
 If you want a much lighter colour compared to the rest of the scheme somewhere, that will likely require a new basecoat and although still possible will be slower than a scheme where you don’t have to return to a flat basecoat.
 Similarly, if you want to use true metallics, then laying down the basecoat metallic will be an extra step, and probably easiest to do before you put down any colour filters (just make sure to rinse your brush and wash pot before moving on unless you’re OK with making everything shiny).

-infinity the game haqqislam female soldierhaqqislam sniper
+infinity the game haqqislam female soldier

 Stylistically, you can use this tinting process to correct or exaggerate the colours established in step 1 if desired.
 That includes reinforcing the colours in the shadows if you’re really into the contrast effect you have created there.